Dutch Brigade (Peninsular War): Durango (31 October 1808)

-However, to do this, the Spanish army of General Blake first had to be defeated.
-The Spanish and French armies met near Durango, in what became known as the Battle of Zornoza on 31 October 1808.
-The Dutch brigade had been inspected by Marshal Lefebvre on 30 October, and had been given a strong pep talk by him.
-Thus motivated, the Dutch troops, among the other foreign troops under the temporary command of General Villatte, faced the Spaniards.
-Villatte let them attack the Spaniards by moving uphill and, despite the difficult terrain, they first succeeded in driving the Spanish from the hillock of Bernagoitia, and then Nevera.
-There the Dutch lit a fire to signal the French center (Sébastiani) and right wing (Leval) to start their advance.
+To achieve the march on Bilbao and ultimately Madrid the Spanish army of General Blake first had to be defeated.
+The Spanish and French armies met at the Battle of Zornoza, near Durango, on 31 October 1808.
+The Dutch Brigade had been inspected by Marshal Lefebvre the previous day.
+The Dutch troops, among other foreign troops under the temporary command of General Villatte, attacked the Spaniards by moving uphill and, despite the difficult terrain, they first succeeded in driving the Spanish from the hillock of Bernagoitia, and then Nevera.
+There, the Dutch lit a fire to signal the French center (Sébastiani) and right wing (Leval) to start their advance.
 General Chassé subsequently led the pursuit of the fleeing Spaniards.
-In passing, Dutch voltigeurs slaughtered a flock of enemy sheep, grazing in a wood; they appreciated the meat after going without for a long time.
-The Dutch troops received much praise; Chassé was knighted with the Legion of Honour, and five other officers received a medal for bonne conduite et bravoure (good conduct and bravery).
+In passing, Dutch voltigeurs slaughtered a flock of sheep, grazing in a wood; they appreciated the meat after going without for a long time.
+The Dutch troops received much praise for their actions in battle; Chassé was awarded the Legion of Honour, and five other officers received a medal for bonne conduite et bravoure (good conduct and bravery).

-After the battle, the French army pursued the Spanish in a leisurely fashion, looting along the way.
-On 9 November, a few days after the battle of Valmaseda, in which it did not take part, the Dutch brigade reached Valmaseda.
-It was in the process of being sacked in reprisal for the murder of three Frenchmen.
+After the battle, the French army pursued the Spanish, looting along the way.
+On 9 November, a few days after the battle of Valmaseda, the Dutch Brigade reached Valmaseda, while the town was being sacked in reprisal for the murder of three Frenchmen.
 After marching through the burning town, Dutch troops initially joined the looters, but were quickly brought under control.
 Captain Van Oudheusden, sabre drawn, rescued a few Spanish women from being raped by French grenadiers.